Paul Dalla Lana

-Paul Dalla Lana is a Canadian entrepreneur, philanthropist, and former amateur racing driver who recently drove for Northwest AMR in the World Endurance Championship.
+Paul Louis Dalla Lana (born February 1, 1966) is a Canadian entrepreneur, philanthropist, and former amateur racing driver who recently drove for Northwest AMR in the World Endurance Championship.
 He is featured in the documentary "The Gentleman Driver", about non-professional drivers.

-He is the founder of NorthWest Healthcare Properties Real Estate Investment Trust, which owns and manages medical buildings in Canada.
+Dalla Lana is the founder of NorthWest Healthcare Properties Real Estate Investment Trust, which owns and manages medical buildings in Canada.
 In 2008, he donated CAD $20-million to establish the Dalla Lana School of Public Health at the University of Toronto.
 In 2018, it was announced he was making an additional $20-million gift to the school.

 In April 2023, Dalla Lana announced that he would be retiring from motorsport with immediate effect to concentrate on his business ventures.